Control Flow Structures

 For Loop

-Finally!
 Here is the last kind of control flow structure that fits into the loops category.
-The for statement is a control flow structure that allows the programmer to repeatedly execute a block of code not only by a specific number of times but also until some condition evaluates to true.
+The for statement is a control flow structure that allows the programmer to repeatedly execute a block of code not only by a specific number of times but also while some condition keeps evaluating to true.

-Unlike the while and do-while loops, a for loop is particularly useful in scenarios where the developer knows in advance how many times he/she/they want such loop to iterate.
+Unlike the while and do-while loops, a for loop is particularly useful in scenarios where the developer knows in advance how many times a loop is supposed to iterate.

-In case you don't remember the structure of a for loop, let's do a simple refresh: A for loop has 4 components, which are:
+In case you don't remember the structure of a for loop, here comes a simple refresh.
+A for loop has 4 components, which are:

 • Initialization: This is where you declare and initialize a loop control variable.
 This happens only once, at the beginning of the loop.
 In Bleach, the programmer is also allowed to put an expression statement in this place.